-support adequate for administration of the program based upon its

 II.B.4.a) Core faculty members must be designated by the program director.
+(Core)

-(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.c) In addition to the program director, there must be at least two other core faculty members.
-(Core) II.C.
-Program Coordinator II.C.1.
+II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core)

+II.B.4.c) The core faculty must include at a minimum:

+II.B.4.c).(1) two practicing thoracic surgeons; (Core)

+II.B.4.c).(2) two practicing cardiac surgeons; and, (Core)

+II.B.4.c).(3) one practicing pediatric cardiac surgeon.
+(Core)

+II.B.4.d)

+Including the program director, the program must maintain either: a ratio of at least two core faculty members to every one approved residency position in the final three years of the program; or a minimum of 10 core faculty members, whichever is the smaller of the two.
+(Core)

+II.C.
+Program Coordinator

+II.C.1.
 There must be a program coordinator.
-(Core) II.C.2.
-The program coordinator must be provided with dedicated time and size and configuration.
 (Core)

-II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.5 FTE for administration of the program.
+II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core)